gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ![](images/Picture37.png)

 Now we have created our project and the template has generated some cds files for us -- one for the db module, and one for the srv model.
 That allows us to do our entity modeling at the core service level using this sample code.
-That way, Web IDE Fullstack will actually generate the database and Odata service artifacts to make this process work, leaving us to concentrate on the entity level and not get caught up in the details of the artifacts themselves.
+That way, Web IDE Fullstack will actually generate the database and OData service artifacts to make this process work, leaving us to concentrate on the entity level and not get caught up in the details of the artifacts themselves.

 ### <a name="linkcode3"></a> Data Modeling